 With the aim of reducing and managing its environmental and socioeconomic impacts at a local and broader scale, Grand Park Kodhipparu, Maldives (GPKD) is committed to achieving the internationally recognized Green Globe certification for Sustainable Tourism, based on the Green Globe Standards and associated Indicators.
-This Sustainability Management Plan (SMP) outlines our strategy, aims, objectives, plans and indicators in achieving our goal of continual improvement of our sustainability performance that meets the Green Globe requirements for certification.
+We are proud that our Sustainability Management Plan (SMP) was certified to these in 2020.
+This document outlines our continued strategy, aims, objectives, plans and indicators in achieving our goal of continual improvement of our sustainability performance that in continuing to meet the Green Globe Standards.